-To replenish the item bank (as new tests are created each year), newly developed items must be field tested and equated to the Rasch scale of the assessment.
-The STAAR, STAAR Alternate 2, and TELPAS reading assessments, for example, use embedded field-test designs to collect data on field-test items.
+To replenish the item bank as new tests are created and released, newly developed items must be field tested and equated to the Rasch scale of the assessment.
+The STAAR (except tests with written compositions), STAAR Alternate 2, and TELPAS assessments, use embedded field-test designs to collect data on field-test items.